Radio AGN feedback sustains quiescence only in a minority of massive galaxies: Identification of radio feedback effective and ineffective galaxies

-To tackle this challenge, our main goal is to achieve an RFE classifier by training an AI model on the SDSS optical images with the Q-LERG/non-Q-LERG annotations.
-We achieve this goal by introducing an advanced noise-label learning technique commonly used in the AI community.
-This technique enables the AI model to learn from datasets with mislabeled entries as though it were trained on a clean dataset.
+To address the aforementioned question, we introduced an advanced noise-label learning technique, commonly used in the AI community, to analyze optical images of Q-LERGs from \cite{Best2012}, a representative sample of RFE-on galaxies, and used the training results to identify RFE-off galaxies from the complementary population (non-Q-LERGs) again based on their optical images.
 Its principle is the data semantic appearance consistency.
 For instance, in a noisy cat-dog binary classification dataset, mislabeled dog images, whose real labels are cat, often share similar semantic appearances with most cat images, which provides cues for the AI model to recognize and correct mislabeling during training.
 Here, the SDSS dataset shares similar traits. ``Q-LERG'' and ``non-Q-LERG'' annotations can be seen as a noisy version of ``RFE'' and ``RFI'' labels, respectively.
 RFE-off galaxies can be seen as mislabeled data whose labels are ``RFI'' but should be ``RFE''.
 Also, these mislabeled RFE-off galaxies are essentially RFE galaxies, so they have optical features similar to ``RFE'' galaxies shown in SDSS images, thus providing cues for the AI model to recognize them.
-Motivated by this, we utilize the symmetric cross-entropy loss function~\cite{wang2019symmetric}, a simple yet effective general noise-label learning method, to train our RFE galaxy classifier.
-This method allows the model trained on a noise dataset containing random label errors to converge statistically to the result expected from training on a clean dataset\cite{wang2019symmetric}.
+Motivated by this, we utilize the symmetric cross-entropy loss function (\cite{wang2019symmetric}), a simple yet effective general noise-label learning method, to train our RFE galaxy classifier.
+This method allows the model trained on a noise dataset containing random label errors to converge statistically to the result expected from training on a clean dataset(\cite{wang2019symmetric}).
 Using such a method, our classifier learned on the SDSS dataset with the Q-LERG and non-Q-LERG labels becomes a reliable RFE galaxy classifier, which allows us to recognize RFE-off samples.

-The entire pipeline of our AI method is shown in Figure~\ref{fig_AGNSF}.
+The entire pipeline of our AI method is shown in Fig.~\ref{fig:AGNSF}.
 Each SDSS image is sent to an RFE Galaxy Classifier model to predict the probability for it to be an RFE galaxy.
 A Noise-Label Learning part supervises the model with Q-LERG and non-Q-LERG labels and guides it to converge to a reliable and robust RFE galaxy classifier.
 After the training, we treat the non-Q-LERG galaxies classified as RFE by the model as RFE-off galaxies.
 In the following, we introduce the details of each part of our model.